skydoves/flow-operators/README.md

 ## Flow Operators

 Flow operators that enable you to create restartable, pausable, or one-shot `StateFlow` instances, allowing you to customize and control additional behaviors for `StateFlow` based on your specific use case.
 Why are flow operators useful?
 You can manage state and control data streams efficiently in complex scenarios.
-You can more about the reasons in [Loading Initial Data on Android Part 2: Clear All Your Doubts](https://medium.com/proandroiddev/loading-initial-data-part-2-clear-all-your-doubts-0f621bfd06a0).
+You can read more about the reasons in [Loading Initial Data on Android Part 2: Clear All Your Doubts](https://medium.com/proandroiddev/loading-initial-data-part-2-clear-all-your-doubts-0f621bfd06a0).

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.skydoves/flow-operators.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.github.skydoves%22%20AND%20a:%22flow-operators%22)